Skip to main content

 1. Create app.js

-2. Add the menu data
+2. Add the initial messages data

-3. Implement renderMenu()
+3. Implement formatTimestamp()

-4. Implement renderOrder()
+4. Implement renderMessages()

-5. Implement addToOrder() and clearOrder()
+5. Implement sendMessage() and handleSubmit()

 6. Set up event listeners